The Simpsons season 21: Critical reception

 Robert Canning of IGN gave the season an 8.3 (improving 0.4 from the previous season) saying that it was "Impressive".
 He criticized the opening part of the season (other than "Homer the Whopper" and "Treehouse of Horror XX"), but praised almost every episode after "Once Upon a Time in Springfield", and considered "The Squirt and the Whale" and "The Bob Next Door" to be the season's best episodes.
 He also stated "the improved consistency of memorable episodes this season over years past proved that, even after 20 years, The Simpsons can still entertain".

-TV Fanatic called the season "great" while reviewing "Judge Me Tender", while Emily VanDerWerff of The A.V.
+TV Fanatic called the season "great" while reviewing "Judge Me Tender", while Emily St. James of The A.V.
 Club, while reviewing the same episode, stated "I think it's picked back up in the last few seasons and particularly in this season, which has had a lot of fun episodes in it."

 "The Squirt and the Whale" was also praised for its chalkboard gag, which made a reference to the controversial South Park episodes "200" and "201", while "To Surveil with Love" was considered the "best episode in years" by Sharon Knolle of TV Squad and "one of the better outings" by Ariel Ponywether of FireFox News.